Man charged with criminal contempt

 Greule was arraigned in Palmyra Village Court and remanded to the Wayne County Jail in lieu of bail.
 He will return to court at a later time for further court proceedings.

-Page 4 of 4 - Man arrested following domestic dispute
+Man arrested following domestic dispute

 PALMYRA — The Wayne County Sheriff’s Office arrested a Palmyra man following an investigation into a domestic incident at the Marquart’s Trailer Park on Oct.
 14.